This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 Almost all gin is vegan.
-This is because spirits like gin use a different filtration process from drinks like beer and wine, so no animal products need to be used.
-Sometimes, certain gins contain honey and occasionally other animal products may be used in gin, but this is relatively rare.
+Unlike beer and wine, animal products are generally not used in the filtration process of gin.
+Sometimes, certain gins contain honey and occasionally other animal products may be used in the production gin, but this is relatively rare.

 Dominika from The Vegan Society confirms:

 Fortunately, virtually every brand of hard liquor—bourbon, whisky, vodka, gin, and rum—is vegan.
 Nearly all distilled spirits are vegan except for cream-based liqueurs and products that mention honey on the label.Dominika Piasecka, The Vegan Society